MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 However, origin matching patterns for this policy cannot contain "/path" or "@query" elements.
 Any pattern that does contain a "/path" or "@query" element will be ignored.

+This policy does not work as expected with file://* wildcards.

   #### Supported features:

   - Can be mandatory: Yes